-The LUCENTIS Co-Pay Card Program can help reduce the out-of-pocket costs* for eligible LUCENTIS patients with commercial insurance, regardless of income.
+The LUCENTIS Co-Pay Card program can help reduce the out-of-pocket costs* patients eligible to receive LUCENTIS (ranibizumab injection) with commercial insurance, regardless of income.

 What does the program cover?

-Along with EOBs from a primary payer (and secondary payer, if applicable), you will need the following information when you submit a claim to the LUCENTIS Co-Pay Card Program:
+Along with EOBs from a primary payer (and secondary payer, if applicable), you will need the following information when you submit a request to the LUCENTIS Co-Pay Card program: